MathijsSanders/SangerLCMFiltering/README.md

 -h/--help | Help information
 \* | Required

-Filtering on ASMD and CLPM is skipped when this information is absent from the VCF file.
+Filtering on the ASMD and CLPM flags is skipped when this information is absent from the VCF file (non-CaVEMan variant detection).

 **imitateANNOVAR**